Chart Color Schemes

 Kyogle features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 58.2% of all households, including 17.6% couples with children, 22.4% couples without children, and 17.3% single parent families.
-Non-family households make up the remaining 41.8%, with lone person households at 37.9% and group households comprising 3.8%.
+Non-family households constitute the remaining 41.8%, with lone person households at 37.9% and group households comprising 3.8%.
 The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households